Nonexistence of wave operators via strong propagation estimates for Schr\"{o}dinger operators with sub-quadratic repulsive potentials: Introduction

 These arguments are based on the integral kernel of $e^{it \Delta}$ having an explicit expression.
 In the case of $\sigma \neq 0$, the imitation of such an argument is difficult.
 Indeed, an MDFM-type decomposition for $e^{-itH_0}$ with $0< \alpha <2$ has not yet been obtained (if $\alpha=2$, the Mehler formula is known as a correspondence, e.g., \cite{Is, N}).
 Therefore, an alternative approach must be established.
 Our plans to obtain \eqref{ad30} are as follows.
 We first present the large-velocity estimate in Section 3.
 A similar estimate was proved by \cite{BCHM}.
 However, to show the nonexistence of wave operators, the estimate in \cite{BCHM} is insufficient, and we must extend this estimate.
 In particular, we show

 in Proposition \ref{P2} for a large-velocity cut-off $F$, which is {\em not} compactly supported.
 To employ this cut-off, we must prove auxiliary lemmas (Lemmas \ref{L1} and \ref{L2}).
 Next, we provide the proof of Theorem \ref{T2} in Section 5 using Proposition \ref{P2} and the Mourre inequality (Proposition \ref{P3}).
 As mentioned in Remark \ref{R1}, we cannot rely on the results of \cite{Sk} and \cite{A2} because operator $H$ is not bounded from below, and the commutator of $H$ and conjugate operator $\SCR{A}$ cannot be extended to the bounded operator.
-For these reasons, we provide minor changes to the approach used in \cite{Sk}; the lower bounds of $H$ are only used to show the domain-invariant property,
+For these reasons, we provide some modifications of the approach used in \cite{Sk} to suite our case; the boundedness from below of $H$ are only used to show property of the domain invariance,

 for $N \in {\bf N}$.
-Hence, we must only provide a different proof for \eqref{adadad1} without using the lower bound of $H$.
-The approach is relatively simple; we simply divide $e^{-itH}$ into a $ \cos (t H) $ and $\sin (tH)$ part, for which we can justify the Helffer-Sj\"{o}strand formula and employ a direct calculation (see \S{5}).
+Hence, we must only provide a different proof for \eqref{adadad1} without using the lower boundedness of $H$.
+The approach is relatively simple; we simply divide $e^{-itH} \varphi(H)$ into a $ \cos (t H) \varphi(H) $ and $\sin (tH) \varphi(H)$ part, for which we can justify the Helffer-Sj\"{o}strand formula and employ a direct calculation (see \S{5}).

 To complete the proof of Theorem \ref{T1}, we want to follow the approaches in \cite{Is, IK, IK2, IW, JO, O} using the strong small-velocity estimate for the free-time evolution $e^{-itH_0}$ that has the following shape: